6-DOF Precision Motion

-5 Key Differences Between Parallel Kinematic Hexapods and Traditional 6-Axis Robots
+5 Key Differences Between Parallel-Kinematic Hexapods and Traditional 6-Axis Robots

-Parallel kinematic hexapods and traditional 6-axis industrial robots both provide motion in six degrees of freedom,
+Parallel-kinematic hexapods and traditional 6-axis industrial robots both provide motion in six degrees of freedom, but they are fundamentally different in design, performance and application focus.

 1. Kinematic Structure